 A radon mitigation systems requires specific piping.
 You can find more information about radon standards on the CARST website here.

 Health Canada recommends that any home with an annual average radon level of 200 Bq/m3 or above be mitigated to lower the radon levels.
 The annual average radon level is measured by testing the home for radon for at least three months, preferably during the heating season.
+Find a mitigation professional here.

 Many homeowners have noticed a reduced amount of humidity in their basements after installing a radon mitigation system.
 This makes sense, since a radon mitigation system draws air (which includes radon, other soil gasses, and moisture) from beneath the basement floor slab and exhausts it directly outdoors.
 A mitigation system will likely have a greater impact on reducing humidity levels if the concrete floor slab does not have a plastic membrane underneath, or if the mitigation system involves installing a plastic membrane over exposed soil in a crawlspace or basement.